zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 ## C++

+* 【2025-11-11】[WiVRn / WiVRn](https://github.com/WiVRn/WiVRn) - The Linux OpenXR streaming application to standalone headsets
+* 【2025-11-11】[TheAssassin / AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) - Helper application for Linux distributions serving as a kind of "entry point" for running and integrating AppImages
 * 【2025-11-08】[nndeploy / nndeploy](https://github.com/nndeploy/nndeploy) - 一款简单易用和高性能的AI部署框架 | An Easy-to-Use and High-Performance AI Deployment Framework
 * 【2025-11-06】[weolar / miniblink49](https://github.com/weolar/miniblink49) - a lighter, faster browser kernel of blink to integrate HTML UI in your app. 一个小巧、轻量的浏览器内核，用来取代wke和libcef
 * 【2025-11-05】[jurplel / qView](https://github.com/jurplel/qView) - Practical and minimal image viewer